stan-dev/httpstan/doc/index.rst

     python3 -m httpstan

-An HTTP-based REST API is now available with the endpoint: <http://localhost:8080/v1/>.
-See the `REST API documentation <rest_api>`_ for a description of the resources available.
+An HTTP-based REST API is now available with the endpoint: `<http://localhost:8080/v1/>`_.
+The page :doc:`rest_api` has a complete description of the resources available.

 In a different terminal, make a POST request to ``http://localhost:8080/v1/models`` with Stan program code to compile the